 When involved in dog breeding, there is a time when things need to happen.
-By things I mean an intercourse so the male dog can impregnate the female dog.
+By things, I mean intercourse so the male dog can impregnate the female dog.
 Unlike many other animals, dogs have what we call the copulatory tie when they mate.
 And if you have never seen it, it is scary because they both turn their rear end on each other.

 This act is called the tie, and many new or occasional breeders do get anxious at witnessing the act.
 They don’t know whether the copulatory tie in dogs is painful or not, and some don’t even know how long they should expect both dogs to get stuck.